 Barcelona

-Spain's digital nomad capital combines Mediterranean beaches, world-class architecture, and a thriving tech scene.
-The city boasts excellent coworking spaces, a large international community, and direct flights to major European cities.
+Spain's digital nomad capital: Mediterranean beaches, genuinely good architecture, and a tech scene that's been growing for a decade.
+Plenty of coworking, a huge international community, and direct flights to most of Europe.

 - 1-bedroom rent: €1,200-1,800/month